2025 24 Hours of Nürburgring

 The 2025 Nürburgring 24 Hours (officially known as ADAC Ravenol 24h Race at the Nürburgring Nordschleife for sponsorship reasons) was the 53rd running of the Nürburgring 24 Hours, which took place over 21–22 June 2025.
 The event was organised by the ADAC Nordrhein in a partnership with the SRO Motorsports Group that saw the event stage the second round of the 2025 Intercontinental GT Challenge.

-The Rowe Racing BMW M4 GT3, the only top-class BMW entry in the race, was classified as the race winner following a post-race penalty for the race-long leader Manthey Racing.
+The Rowe Racing BMW M4 GT3, the only top-class BMW entry in the race, was classified as the race winner following a late penalty for race-long leader Manthey Racing.